Process Optimization in TTRPGs, or How I Learned To Start Worrying and Love the Operation

 This one’s a little fuzzier than the rest, which are often more quantitative: this is my catch-all for “figure out if something qualitatively changed in the fiction”.
 As mentioned above, this is where you decide if states change: bloodied/staggered, knocked out, dead, etc. This is where “success/fail and there’s a consequence/complication” live too though.

 On the first point because it’s quicker: A big thing you’re going to run into when you hit those kinds of states as a result of effects is, well, a double check after every action.
 Half health isn’t usually too hard to remember, and it’s not too hard to write.
 When there are rules like “X% damage in one sitting does something extra” or death spiral effects, that then gets into various other things like record or look up or calculate.
 Be judicious about these kinds of things being ambiently attached to anything because that’s an extra background process you’re going to have to mentally go through every time.
-It also helps if certaiin factors are personalized over generic: Pathfinder 2E making Attacks of Opportunity a class feature instead of something everyone has to think about, for example.
+It also helps if certain factors are personalized over generic: Pathfinder 2E making Attacks of Opportunity a class feature instead of something everyone has to think about, for example.

 In general, the more nebulous the results of an action or outcome are, the more time this can take.
 The generalized “there’s a complication” is by a long shot the worst offender of this: if your GM is great at improvization or a situation has a very obvious outcome, fantastic, but if they’re not then, y’know, good luck.
 It’s also really hard to determine just how nasty a complication should be on the fly and it’s extremely easy to overshoot or undershoot, which can then have knock-on effects on whether a partial success feels more like a failure or a success: position/effect or similar concepts help with this but it’s all pretty subjective.
 Sometimes this kind of thing can be mitigated by knowing exactly what a partial success or a failure looks like: PbtA moves are half and half on this, for example, as a lot of them are great at defining partial success but leave failure as a more nebulous “something bad happens as a result”.
 LUMEN v1.0 combat complications do the thing of being like “usually this means an enemy can act” so you have a good baseline for what this looks like.
-A lot of games nowadays that use a generic-complication have big “here’s some ideas for what that means” charts.
-(FIST is a great example of this.)
+A lot of games nowadays that use a generic-complication have big “here’s some ideas for what that means” charts. ( FIST is a great example of this.)
 You can also nip that in the bud a little via “determine what the potential risk is before rolling”-style things but this is definitely a “you should just play the game differently to make my design make more sense” style of fix, so you’re going to have to decide if that’s enough.

 Transmit #